arponr/writing/sonnets/sparks.md

 sat, and wondered at

 the sparks of sunlight, reflected brilliantly in angles, just for moments, in the modest peaks of the Charles; and wondered,

-Do they see the other sparks,
+do they see the other sparks,
 the life they breathe
-together, into the water
+together, into the water,
 in those moments,
 before they return
 to the sky and sun?